Blue Angels conclude winter training, depart NAF El Centro

-210313-N-AS200-1564 NAF EL CENTRO, Calif. – Cmdr.
-Brian Kesselring, commanding officer, The U.S. Navy Flight Demonstration Squadron, the Blue Angels (left), speaks with Capt.
-William Perkins, commanding officer, Naval Air Facility (NAF) El Centro, on KXO Radio during the Festival of Flight aboard NAF El Centro, March 13, 2021.
+“We are honored to have the Blue Angels train at NAF El Centro and debut the F/A-18 E/F Super Hornet,” said Capt.
+William Perkins, commanding officer, NAF El Centro.
+“The team is comprised of absolute professionals across-the-board and demonstrated that they are ready to execute the 2021 show season.
+Now, Team NAFEC and our community will begin to plan for their return next year so that we can ensure we are aligned and ready to support their unique and evolving training requirements.“

+The mission of the Blue Angels is to showcase the precision and professionalism of the United States Navy and Marine Corps by inspiring a culture of excellence and service to country through flight demonstrations and community outreach.
+Since 1946, the Blue Angels have performed for more than 496 million fans.

 The mission of NAF El Centro is to support the combat training and readiness of the warfighter.
 This includes air operations support to operational fleet and training squadrons as well as squadrons from other services (Marine Corps, Army, Air Force) and international military partners.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Drew Verbis/Released)

 |Date Taken: